patternfly/patternfly-react/packages/react-core/src/components/Popover/examples/Popover.md

 ## Examples

-By default, the `appendTo` prop of the popover will append it to the parent element.
-However, in some cases, the popover might be too big for the parent and not fully visible.
-To solve this issue, users have two options:

-1. Add the prop `appendTo={() => document.body}` to append the popover to the document body instead of the parent element.
-2. Increase the z-index of the parent element to be higher than the z-index of the element that is hiding the popover.
+By default, the `appendTo` prop of the popover will append to the document body in order to avoid the popover content not being fully visible.
+Another option is to increase the z-index of the element the popover is appended to to be higher than the z-index of the element that is hiding the popover.

 ### Basic